greatislander/c2lc-project-website/src/activities/build-a-rhythm.md

 ## Steps

-* Open the Weavly coding environment
+* Open the Weavly coding environment.
-* Build a program with up to 10 similar action blocks to make a rhythm and play the rhythm
+* Build a program with up to 10 similar action blocks to make a rhythm and play the rhythm.
-* Replace 1-2 action blocks with other action blocks and play the rhythm
+* Replace 1-2 action blocks with other action blocks and play the rhythm.
-* Replace another 1-2 action blocks and play the rhythm
+* Replace another 1-2 action blocks and play the rhythm.
-* Adjust the speed for the piece and play the rhythm
+* Try to play your piece at different speeds and notice the differences.

 ## Tips

 * It helps if moderators play the action blocks and demonstrate the sounds associated with each action block.
-* Encourage learners to share musical piece with peers
+* Encourage learners to share musical piece with peers.

 ## Skill Development